 • IAM roles are slightly different for each service but understanding how to seperate users from being able to see data versus design workflows is helpful (e.g. Dataflow Worker role can design workflows but not see the data)

 This is probably enough for now.
 Mileage will probably vary from each exam.
-Linux Academy’s course will supply 80% of the knowledge.
+Linux Academy’s (now A Cloud Guru) course will supply 80% of the knowledge.

 Time: 1–2 hours

 These were recommended on the A Cloud Guru forums.
 Many of them weren’t related to the Professional Data Engineer Certification however I cherry-picked some of the ones I recognised.

 Some of the services can seem complex when going through a course, so it was good to hear a particular service described in a minute.